9 Practices for Building Health Equity

 #3.
 Clinician Diversity

 When patients see healthcare professionals from their own background, it helps build their faith in healthcare systems.
 Staff that reflect a range of ages, races, sexual and gender identities, religious practices, and economic backgrounds can also introduce fresh perspectives and help their colleagues serve diverse patient populations.
-Yet while almost every clinical and hospital website makes a statement about diversity and inclusion in healthcare, there’s still plenty of room for improvement.
+Yet while almost every clinical and hospital website promises diversity and inclusion in healthcare, there’s still plenty of room for improvement.
 There were more Black male medical students in 1978 than in 2014 – and one study of LGBTQ medical students found that 44% feared discrimination in medical school, with more than 30% staying closeted.

 #4.
 Multidisciplinary Care Teams